Rohith-AIDS/Ex_No_11_Thread-Synchronization/README.md

  ```
 /*
 Program to create an Option Menu
-Developed by: Pranave B
+Developed by: SV ROHITHKUMAR
-RegisterNumber:  212221240040
+RegisterNumber:  212221230084
 */
 ```